peertube-viewer/peertube-viewer-rs/docs/src/cli/args.md

 -   `--use-torrent`    will download the video via the torrent downloader instead of playing it.
 This requires a torrent downloader to be set (either via the corresponding option or in the configuration file)

 -   `--use-raw-url`    the url to the video file will be passed to the player instead of the url to the web interface to watch it.
-It may be necessary for players without native support for peertube such as vlc.
+It may be necessary for players without native support for PeerTube such as vlc.
 Some players (ex : mpv) may be able to show the video title in their interface if this option isn't used.

 -   `--color`    force coloring of output if it is disabled in the config file